nnnGi/.github/README.md

 🇸🇬 I'm a person
 📚 I study stuff
-💾 I code in mainly Web Dev, Python and Apple Shortcuts (All as a hobby)
+💾 I code in mainly Web Dev, Python and C++

 I kinda suck at coding
 ;)